A Guide to Filoli Historic House and Garden in California

 The High Place is at the far end of Filoli Gardens.
 If you walk the trail next to the Rose Garden, it will lead you through a field up to a grassy area with columns.

-In June, the field on either side of the trail is yellow and dry grass, but in early to mid spring it is lush, green, and filled with Daffodils of all different varieties!
+In summer, the field on either side of the trail is yellow and dry grass, but in early to mid spring it is lush, green, and filled with Daffodils of all different varieties!

-You can actually book the High Garden as a wedding venue for a small wedding.
-It’s a really beautiful spot and I had actually reached out to the coordinator for Filoli when I was planning my wedding because I loved it so much!
+You can actually book the High Garden as a venue for a small wedding.
+It’s a really beautiful spot and I had actually reached out to the coordinator for Filoli about booking it when I was planning my wedding because I loved it so much!

 Explore the Walled Garden

-There are many raised garden beds, which is where the name Walled Garden likely comes from.
+There are many raised garden beds in the Walled Garden, which is likely where the name comes from.
 The plants in the Walled Garden change throughout the season, as most areas of the property do.
-It was mostly dry in June, but had Daffodils in February and tulips in April!

 The Walled Garden also flanks the main pathway and steps through the property.
-You have beautiful views of grassy steps leading up from a pond in the center.
+You get beautiful views of grassy steps leading up from a pond at the top of the Walled Garden.

-Find the staircase alongside Woodland Garden Court and climb it to the top.
-You can stop to take some photos on the steps here!
+Find the staircase to Woodland Garden Court and climb it to the top.
+You can stop to take some photos on the steps here, as long as you aren’t blocking other people!

 From here, you can look over the pool and surrounding area.
 There isn’t a whole lot at the top most of the year, but during Holidays at Filoli it’s filled with tables, heaters, and the holiday bar!